-There’s nothing worse than a rainy day, for both you and your pup.
-But even though you’re stuck inside, you can still engage in meaningful activities with your dog that can stimulate him mentally and physically.
-So, next time there’s inclement weather, don’t let it spoil your fun.
-Try out these games and activities to keep your canine companion on his toes.
+Being stuck at home, for any reason, can be a bummer for both you and your pup.
+But even though you’re confined inside, you can still engage in meaningful activities with your dog that can stimulate them mentally and physically.
+So, the next time you find yourself homebound, don’t let it spoil your fun.
+Try out these games and activities to keep your canine companion on their toes.

 You likely loved this game when you were a kid, so why not enjoy it with your dog?
 For this game to be successful, your dog will have to understand basic commands, such as sit, stay, and come.
-Lead her to a room and ask her to stay, then leave and hide in a different location.
-When you’ve found the perfect hiding place, call her name to encourage her to come find you.
-Celebrate the big accomplishment, once she’s figured out where you are.
+Lead them to a room and ask them to stay, then leave and hide in a different location.
+When you’ve found the perfect hiding place, call their name to encourage them to come find you.
+Celebrate the big accomplishment, once they’ve figured out where you are.

 Speaking of basic commands, an obedience training session is a perfect way to stay occupied.
 Whether you’re working on enhancing your dog’s skills for competitions or simply making sure your dog can listen and respond to you in a positive way, this obedience-retrieving dumbbell is a great tool to use for a practice session.

 Now, this is a fun exercise.
 While your dog is on a leash, rile them up as much as possible — you can run around cheering, jumping up and down — anything to get your pup as excited as possible.
 Then, mid-romp, you’ll instruct your dog to sit.
 This may take some practice, depending on how hyperactive your dog is, but after a few tries, your dog should be able to go from a state of excitement to sitting patiently on command.

 This one’s easy because you can take advantage of common household objects and design the course to be as simple or difficult as you want.
 You could use broken-down boxes for your dog to crawl through, place chairs down for them to navigate through, and even stack books for him to jump over.